cesarvasconcelos/p3/4_microservices/spring-jpa-books/3_how-to-deploy-client-machine-without-compose-or-env-files.md

 - Security: keep `.env` files out of source control and secure backups.
 Prefer non-root DB users for the app.
 - Switching to root (if required): set `SPRING_DATASOURCE_USERNAME=root` and `SPRING_DATASOURCE_PASSWORD=secret` in `app.env`.
 - First-run behavior: with `MYSQL_DATABASE`, `MYSQL_USER`, and `MYSQL_PASSWORD`, MySQL initializes the database and grants privileges on the first start; subsequent starts reuse data in `vol_bookstore`.

+## Final note: production orchestration

+Docker is a great container engine for development and packaging, but for production environments you should run containers under a container orchestrator to keep services healthy, scale across multiple servers, and ensure high availability.

+> <q>A container engine, such as Docker, is not enough for production.
+An orchestrator is needed to keep containers up and to scale them across servers, providing high availability and more compute resources.</q>

+This aligns with the guidance from the recent book “Microservices with Spring Boot and Spring Cloud (2025 edition)”.
+See the reference: https://www.amazon.com.br/Microservices-Spring-Boot-Cloud-microservices-dp-1805801279/dp/1805801279/ref=dp_ob_title_bk

+Common orchestrators include Kubernetes (widely adopted), Amazon ECS, HashiCorp Nomad, and similar platforms.
+For classroom demos, `docker run` is fine; for production, prefer an orchestrator.